-Khuallam is also known as 'dance of the guests' and it is performed at the time of ceremony called 'Khuangchawi'.
+Khuallam Dance: Khuallam is also known as 'dance of the guests' and it is performed at the time of ceremony called 'Khuangchawi'.
 In this dance a group of males perform to the tunes of drum and gong.
 Khuallam dance is performed in the ritual called "Khuangchawi".

-This dance is performed during the festival of Chapchar Kut.
+Chailam Dance: This dance is performed during the festival of Chapchar Kut.
 This dance is performed by men and women standing in circles.
 Women and men stand one after another and together form a circle.
 They hold each other by shoulders and waists and they sing a song in chorus and dance while swinging to its rhythms.
 Drums and gongs are also used.